sarah1893/notes/docs/appendix/python-concurrent.rst

 blocking the main thread, which is the usage of the module, ``asyncio``, before Python 3.5.
-However, using the syntax, ``yield from``, is ambiguous because it may tie programmers in knots: why adding ``@asyncio.coroutine`` makes a generator becomes a coroutine?
+However, using the syntax, ``yield from``, is ambiguous because it may tie programmers in knots: why adding ``@asyncio.coroutine`` makes a generator become a coroutine?
 Instead of using ``yield from`` to handle asynchronous operations, `PEP 492`_ proposes that *coroutine* should become a standalone concept in Python, and that is how the new syntax, ``async/await``, was introduced to enhance readability for asynchronous programming.